AlanyTan/nestjs-template/README.md

 ## Purpose

-To provide a standardized starting point for our backend node.js microservices Database (Postgresql) optional.
+To provide a standardized starting point for our backend node.js microservices.
+Database (Postgresql) optional.
 (\*note, Postgresql is currently turned off while we are solving a technical challenge to allow different user data to be stored in different physical tables)

+Standard logging, testing, /health, /version, metrics and Feature Toggle are included in this repo, and should be used in all Nest.js based repos for Acerta products.

-This repo includes .devcontainer config so that development environment requirements can be built into dev-container, which allows multiple repo to respect their different lib/tool/package requirements. .devcontainer works on Linux host, or remotely on a Linux VM running in the cloud (you should also be able to use local docker on WSL if you prefer Windows, although it's not thoroughly tested).
+This repo also includes VSCode assets including .devcontainer config and .vscode config so that development environment requirements can be built into a design-time container which allows multiple repo to respect their different lib/tool/package requirements that can co-exist on a single host concurrently .devcontainer works on Linux host, or remotely on a Linux VM running in the cloud (you should also be able to use local docker on WSL if you prefer Windows, although it's not thoroughly tested).
+The .vscode config allows the VSCode to be able to debug, build container and run, and execute automated test scripts (jest based) all in an VSCode integrated fashion.

-## Key Benefits of Using This Template
+## Key features in this Template

-- Standardized logging, logging format, redact.
+- Standardized logging, logging format, redact, dynamic verbosness
 - OPENFEATURE feature toggle
 - - two feature toggle providers Environment Variable & LaunchDarkly
 - - standard OPENFEATURE client that can be easily switched between the two providers using EnVar without changing application code
-- Jest based unit test and app e2e test templates.
+- Jest based unit test and app e2e test templates, and vscode integrated test execution
-- openapi/swagger-ui
+- openapi/swagger-ui (can be turned on/off using EnVar via ConfigService)
-- health check
+- health check end-point (checks dependending services)
 - version end-point
 - metrics end-point
 - dockerfile